isaiahah/segway/doc/api.rst

         DenseCPT.uniform_from_shape(2, 2, self_transition = 0.6)

-.. py:class:: DeterministicCPT

-    A deterministic conditional probability table (CPT) described using an existing decision tree with a specialized string method for writing to the parameter file.

-    .. py:attribute:: cardinality_parents
-        :type: tuple[int]

-        A tuple of integers describing the cardinality (number of states) for the parent variables.
-If it is empty, there are no parent variables.

-    .. py:attribute:: cardinality
-        :type: int

-        The cardinality of this variable.

-    .. py:attribute:: dt
-        :type: str

-        The name of the decision tree representing this deterministic CPT.

-    .. py:method:: __init__(self, cardinality_parents, cardinality, dt)

-        Creates a :py:class:`DeterministicCPT` with the provided attributes.

-        :param cardinality_parents: The cardinality of parent variables
-        :type cardinality_parents: tuple[int] or tuple
-        :param cardinality: The cardinality of this variable
-        :type cardinality: int
-        :param dt: Name of an existing decision tree
-        :type dt: str

 Internal Classes
 ================

-These classes are internal to the operation of the GMTK API, so the user should not need to define or interact with these.
-However, they are documented here for any developers interested in expanding or customizing the GMTK API.
+These classes are internal to the operation of the Segway Toolkit, so the user should not need to define or interact with these.
+However, they are documented here for any developers interested in expanding or customizing the Segway Toolkit.

 Section Classes
 ---------------